qi7chen/calmdump/README.md

 ## Introduction

-[calmdump] [1] takes the core exception handling code in [crashrpt] [2], without screen capturing, file compression or video recording or anything used for client reporting.
+[calmdump] [1] takes the core exception handling code in [crashrpt] [2], without screen capturing, file compression, video recording or anything else for client only usage.

 [calmdump] [1] aims to be a lightweight component of a C++ server-end software, mostly used for crash debugging case, when our server app crashes, calmdump collect the minidump file and print stack